neuronsimulator/nrn/neuron/general/function/ocfunc.rst

     Description:
         Enter the context of the object referenced by objref.
-In this context you can directly access any variables or call any functions, even those not declared as :func:`public` .
+In this context you can directly access any variables or call any functions, even those not declared as :ref:`public <keyword_public>`.
 Do not attempt to create any new symbol names!
         This function is generally used by the object itself to save its state in a session.